akihikodaki/dts/test_plans/cvl_dcf_qos_test_plan.rst

    UP6(TC2) stream maps queue6-7, the throughput is 8Gbps.
    UP7(TC2) stream maps queue6-7, the throughput is 8Gbps.
-   send 8 streams synchronously, check throughput is 9.77Gbps, TC2 and TC1's PIR can be satisfied, and the rest rate is given to TC0.
+   send 8 streams synchronously, check throughput is 9.77Gbps, TC2 and TC1's PIR(1.2Gbps/8Gbps) can be satisfied, and the rest rate is given to TC0.

-4. set frame size to 68bytes, send 8 streams synchronously, check the throughput is 7.273Gbps. all the TC can’t reach PIR.
+4. Set frame size to 68bytes, send 8 streams synchronously, check the throughput is about 7.273Gbps. all the TC can’t reach PIR.
    TC0 rate is 0.072Gbps, occupys 0.01 ets BW.
    TC1 rate is 0.72Gbps, occupys 0.1 ets BW.
    TC2 rate is 6.48Gbps, occupys 0.89 ets BW.